DeepFriedCyber/property-portal/README.md

 ## Getting Started

-To get the `apps/web` frontend running:
+To get the Property Portal running:

 1. Copy the `.env.example` file to `.env` and update the environment variables with your actual values: